 The best cheese balls are ones that are smooth and creamy, boldly seasoned, and rolled in tasty, festive coatings.
 Since grated cheddar alone doesn’t make a cheese ball, we add cream cheese to our recipe, which contributes creaminess and tanginess, and helps hold the ball together.
 We also add mayonnaise for sticking power and Worcestershire sauce, cayenne pepper, and garlic for “oomph.”
 Once the cheese ball has firmed up, unwrap it and roll it in—what else?—cooked, crumbled bacon.
 [GET THE RECIPE]

 What are your favorite ways to eat bacon?
 Comment below by September 30th at 11:59 p.m.
 (ET) for your chance to win a free copy of our Better With Bacon Special Issue Digital Download.
-(The winner will be chosen at random and notified by 10/1/18 with a link to download their special issue.)
+(THIS GIVEAWAY IS NOW CLOSED.)